 Making an attempt to avoid injuries to your piercing site will help you dodge future infections.
 If your skin gets scratched or pulled, it can create a new wound or scratch that can allow bacteria to settle back in.
 That can open you up to a new infection.
 Therefore, try to treat your skin gently to avoid this possibility.

 You should also avoid cheap, poorly-made jewelry if you want to dodge future infections.
 They are often made of less desirable metals like nickel that can cause allergic reactions.
 The more irritated and raw-feeling your skin is, the more you might want to scratch it.

 Scratching wounds can compromise your skin, allowing bacteria to get in.
 That might lead to an infection.
 Plus, cheaper jewelry might bend or break more easily, which could lead to additional scratches.

 If you’re the type who likes to do everything as cheaply as possible, you should rethink your jewelry choices and consider spending a few extra dollars to go for quality.

 Sometimes it’s better to pay more just to avoid complications.
 Nobody wants an unattractive infection on their face because they wanted to save a few dollars.

 Most people who get their nose pierced don’t end up with infections.
-If you follow your aftercare instructions and do your best to keep your hands clean, you should be fine.
-So try not to worry too much after infections.
+If you follow your aftercare instructions and do your best to keep your hands clean, you should be fine and not need to worry too much.

 If you do end up with an infected nose piercing, do your best to keep your chin up until it’s gone.
-It can be disheartening when it comes to your appearance and morale, but with a little work, your nose will be back to normal in no time.
+It can be disheartening when it comes to your appearance and overall mood, but with a little work, your nose will be back to normal in no time.